btalanski/CardsAgainstHumanityWeb/README.md

 Host and run your own Cards Against Humanity web game.

+*Read this in other languages: [Português](https://github.com/btalanski/CartasContraAHumanidadeWeb/blob/master/README.pt-br.md).*

 ## About

-This project started as a simple study as how to implement a socket.io multiplayer game server.
+This project is a simple study as how to implement a Node.js and Socket.io multiplayer game.
 React was used to build the UI for the client.
 This is a really simple implementation of both server, client and game logic.
 This is not a production ready software in any manner.
 No support is offered to fix bugs, code is made available "as is".
 Feel free to clone this repo and make your own customizations.

+## To-dos:
+This is a list of things I *want* to implement, but are out of the scope of this project for now:

+#### Frontend
+- [ ] Implement Redux
+- [ ] Improve components code
+- [ ] Improve the overall UI design
+- [ ] Implement multiple card answers
+- [ ] Implement chat component
+- [ ] Improve error handling

+#### Backend
+- [ ] Improve server code (refactor)
+- [ ] Improve game code (refactor)

 ## Getting Started